whalderman/search-quality-rater-guidelines-tldr/docs/tldr/developers.md

 Every page on the website must be created with the intention of **helping users**.
 Building pages to take advantage of users (deceptive ad placement, crypto mining) will negatively affect the site's rank.

 Ensure that the `<h1>` tag on each page **accurately summarizes** the page's [main content](/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.html#identifying-the-main-content-mc).

+Make it as easy as possible for Google to discover who (individual, company, business, foundation, etc.) is responsible for the website, and who (what individual, company, business, foundation, etc.) created the content on any given page (it is possible for these two to be equivalent).
+Websites that share this info are undoubtedly going to be seen as more trustworthy overall.